Aosana/Brii/README.md

 I play Brii with the following computer specs:

-Processor: AMD Ryzen 7 5700G with Radeon Graphics @ 3.80 GHz
+* CPU: AMD Ryzen 7 5700G with Radeon Graphics @ 3.80 GHz
-RAM: 32 GB
+* GPU: NVIDIA GeForce RTX 3080
-Graphics Card: NVIDIA GeForce RTX 3080
+* RAM: 32 GB

-I get a consistent 60 FPS at every location in the game; however, your mileage may vary depending on your own hardware.
+I get a consistent 60 FPS at every location in the game; however, your mileage may vary depending on your hardware.
 If you have issues with performance, please let me know as I may be able to help you!

 # Skyrim: Anniversary Edition (AE)